 I.D.
-Resources
+Resources 1.D. resources

 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)

-- I.D.1.a) There must be adequate office space for pediatric radiology faculty members, program administration, and fellows.
-(Core) - I.D.1.b) The program must have appropriate facilities and space for the education of the fellows.
-(Core) - I.D.1.b).(1) There must be adequate study space, conference space, and access to computers.
-(Core) - I.D.1.b).(2) Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available.
-(Core) - I.D.1.c) All equipment required for pediatric radiology education must be modern and available.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core)

-I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.a) The program must have access to a nuclear pharmacy.
+(Core) I.D.1.b) There must be adequate office space for nuclear radiology faculty members, program administration, and fellows.
+(Core) I.D.1.c) The program must have appropriate facilities and space for the education of the fellows.
+(Core) I.D.1.c).(1) There must be adequate study space, conference space, and access to computers.
+(Core) I.D.1.c).(2) Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available.
+(Core) I.D.1.d) All equipment required for nuclear radiology education must be modern and available.
+(Core) I.D.1.e) Access to routine nuclear imaging equipment, including thyroid probe, single photon emission computed tomography (SPECT) and SPECT/computed tomography (SPECT/CT), and positron emission tomography/CT (PET/CT), must be available for instructional purposes.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)